Fadis-0/printf/README.md

-# printf
-repository for the 0x11.
-C - printf project
+a repository for printf project